rwblokzijl/i3/README.md

  - Backgrounds - i store these outside the repo but set them in the config
  - some scripts that use credentials from outside the repo

-# Explaination of the files and directory
+# Explaination of the files and directories
 ```
 ~/.config/i3
 ├── baseconfigs - this file specifies default values for switchconfig.sh